 Below are two billing examples of CPT 88305.

 One Container, two skin biopsies, one with a suture.

 A patient’s colonoscopy yielded three endoscopic biopsies.
-Each is in its own container, which is labelled with the place of origin (e.g., hepatic flexure, descending colon, and rectum).
+Each is in its own container, labeled with the place of origin (e.g., hepatic flexure, descending colon, and rectum).

-Rationale: Each is a separate specimen and the physician service related to each would be coded as CPT Code 88305 (three units of service).
+Rationale: Each is a separate specimen, and the physician service related to each would be coded as CPT Code 88305 (three service units).